top of page

 We will work practically with the Mind with:

-1. Ways to recognize the Negative Ego
+1. Ways to recognise the Negative Ego

 2. Practices to access the Higher Mind

-1. Ways to recognize the Negative Ego
+1. Ways to recognise the Negative Ego

 The Ego is at play when we observe patterns of: